PaloAltoNetworks/KIEMPossible/README.md

 - Azure: 1 million per 5 minutes log ingestion,1 million per 10 minutes log processing
 - AWS: 1 million per 10 minutes log ingestion, 1 million per 10 minutes log processing

+- issue with users permissions gotten from logs/access entries etc - if they changed over the last x amount (x=ingestion span) there will be inaccuracies

+- Challenges with adding users through group inheritance, azure aad blah blah.
+In AWS, access entries - username may not be known in access entry (variable) and not in bindings.

+- Not currently supporting access entries for service-linked roles.
+All user-assignable access policies are supported